-The demand for physical therapists is expected to grow nationally by 34%1 between 2014 and 2024.
-This far outpaces the average projected growth rate for many occupations.1 As baby boomers age, they are staying active longer and the need for physical therapy professionals has accelerated.
+The demand for physical therapists is expected to grow nationally by 28%1 between 2016 and 2026,1 much faster than the average for all occupations.
+As baby boomers age, they are staying active longer and the need for physical therapy professionals with a DPT degree has accelerated.

 With that in mind, West Coast University has created a student-centric, three-year doctor of physical therapy program dedicated to developing proficient physical therapists poised to fill this emerging demand.